likaiucas/DragRoof/README.md

 # DragRoof
 A repo prepared for ObliCity.
+The dataset will be first uploaded to huggingface, onedrive, baidudisk in recent day.